bini1995/invoice-uploader-ai/README.md

 ### Auto-Archive Rule

-The backend automatically archives invoices older than 90 days unless they are marked as `priority`.
+The backend automatically archives documents older than 90 days unless they are marked as `priority`.

 Invoices also store a SHA256 `integrity_hash` generated at upload time.
 You can set a retention policy (`6m`, `2y`, or `forever`) on upload or later.
-A daily job deletes invoices once their `delete_at` date passes.
+A daily job deletes documents once their `delete_at` date passes.
 Invoices can also include an `expires_at` date.
 Any invoice past this deadline is automatically marked `expired` and flagged for admin review.

 ### Department Workflows

-Specify a `department` when uploading invoices and the backend will apply custom approval rules:
+Specify a `department` when uploading documents and the backend will apply custom approval rules:

 - **Finance** – requires two separate approvals.
 - **Legal** – auto-approves and is meant for comments only.
-- **Ops** – invoices under $100 auto-approve, others need one manager step.
+- **Ops** – documents under $100 auto-approve, others need one manager step.

 ### Purchase Order Matching

-Upload purchase orders separately and the backend will automatically match new invoices by vendor and amount.
+Upload purchase orders separately and the backend will automatically match new documents by vendor and amount.
 Invoices without a matching PO are flagged for manual review and trigger Slack/Teams alerts.
-Approved invoices must follow the defined multi-level workflow based on the `approval_chain`.
+Approved documents must follow the defined multi-level workflow based on the `approval_chain`.

 ### Categorization Rules